San Diego Conquistadors: San Diego Conquistadors

+The franchise was founded by Leonard Bloom in 1972 as the ABA's first — and as it turned out, only — expansion team.
+They would unintentionally replace both The Floridians and Pittsburgh Condors franchises, who folded earlier that same year, since both teams initially sought after San Diego as a potential relocation site for survival before ultimately folding operations on their ends.
+On August 7, 1972, Bloom announced the team would be named the Conquistadors, complete with a profile of Juan Rodríguez Cabrillo, who had landed on the San Diego Bay on September 28, 1542.

-The franchise was founded by Leonard Bloom in 1972 as the ABA's first—and as it turned out, only—expansion team.
-The team was slated to play at the San Diego Sports Arena, but a feud between Bloom and Peter Graham, operator and lease-holder of the city-owned 14,400 seat arena, led Graham to lock the newborn team out of the facility for two years.
-Graham was reportedly upset about Bloom being awarded the ABA expansion team he had also sought.
-By the time the conflict was resolved in the fall of 1974, it was too late for a weakened franchise that had been forced to play, in the interim, at bandboxed Peterson Gymnasium (3,200 seats) on the campus of San Diego State University, and Golden Hall, a multipurpose facility in Downtown.
+The new team was slated to play at the San Diego Sports Arena, but a feud between Bloom and Peter Graham, the operator and lease-holder of the city-owned 14,400-seat arena, led Graham to lock the newborn team out of the facility for two years.
+Graham was reportedly upset about Bloom being awarded the ABA expansion team he had also sought after himself.
+By the time the conflict was resolved in the fall of 1974, it was too late for a weakened franchise that had been forced to play, in the interim, at bandboxed Peterson Gymnasium (3,200 seats) on the campus of San Diego State University, and Golden Hall, a multipurpose facility in downtown.

-After reaching the 1973 ABA Playoffs in their inaugural season, the Q's seemingly pulled off a coup by paying center Wilt Chamberlain $600,000 to become their player-coach.
+After reaching the 1973 ABA playoffs in their inaugural season, the Q's seemingly pulled off a coup by paying center Wilt Chamberlain $600,000 to become their player-coach.
 But the Los Angeles Lakers sued to block their former star from playing for his new team.
 Relegated to a sideline role, Chamberlain was reduced to an indifferent, 7-foot-1-inch sideshow who once skipped a game in favor of an autograph session for his recently published autobiography.
-(His fill-in, on that and other occasions, was Stan Albeck, who later skippered the Chicago Bulls, San Antonio Spurs and New Jersey Nets of the NBA.)
-Nonetheless, the team again reached the postseason, bowing out in the first round, for the second year in a row, in the 1974 ABA Playoffs.
+His fill-in, on that and other occasions, was assistant Stan Albeck, who later skippered the Chicago Bulls, San Antonio Spurs, and New Jersey Nets of the National Basketball Association (NBA).
+Even when Chamberlain was on hand, he mostly left the Q's in Albeck's hands.

+Nonetheless, the team again reached the postseason, bowing out in the first round, for the second year in a row, in the 1974 ABA playoffs.

 The season, however, was overshadowed by the arena situation.
 Frustrated with his inability to get a lease for the Sports Arena, Bloom announced plans for a 20,000-seat arena in Chula Vista.
 However, a referendum on the arena, held just after the season started, failed by only 294 votes.
 League officials then ordered Bloom to take preliminary steps toward moving to Los Angeles, in hopes of returning to a market abandoned by the Utah Stars four years earlier.

-For their third season in 1974–75, the Conquistadors lost Chamberlain and finally gained a lease in the Sports Arena.
-But without Chamberlain as a gate attraction, the team was roundly ignored by San Diegans, and placed last in the Western Division, missing the 1975 ABA Playoffs.
+For their third season in 1974–75, the Conquistadors lost Chamberlain, but finally gained a lease in the Sports Arena.
+But without Chamberlain as a gate attraction, the team was roundly ignored by San Diegans, and placed last in the Western Division, missing the 1975 ABA playoffs.